Asset Libraries

 • Components: Drag the component directly from the library to the viewport.

-• Colors: With shape or a text selected click a color from the library to apply it as a fill.
-If you press Alt (or in macOS) while click the color will be applied to the stroke.
+• Colors: With a shape or a text selected click a color from the library to apply it as a fill.
+If you press Alt (or in macOS) while clicking, the color will be applied to the stroke.

 • Typographies: With a text layer selected click a typography style from the library to apply it.